upf-smc-genai-music/dataset-creation-studioelectronica/README.md

 > *Based on the Khoomei Vowel Texture Dataset by Lydia & Jenny (2026), released under the GNU Free Documentation License v1.3+.*

 No original *Pink Trombone* source or binaries are included.
 All parameter mappings are reconstructed and open for replication using free software.
-***

-Would you like this license block written as a standalone `LICENSE.txt` file too?